Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 9: Hit the Beach

-After many days exploring different towns, head back to the beach by visiting the southernmost region of Puglia, Salento.
-This area is known for having the best beaches, with two sides to choose from: rocky coves and wild nature on the Adriatic coast, or calm turquoise waters and soft sand on the Ionian
+After many days exploring different towns, we were craving some beach time, so we drove to Salento, the southernmost region of Puglia.
+This area is known for its coastline, with two sides to choose from: rocky coves and wild nature along the Adriatic coast, or calm turquoise waters and soft sand along the Ionian coast.

 Three people stand and sit on a rocky, sunlit seaside cliff in Puglia, Italy, with blue ocean water shimmering in the background.

-The beaches on the western (Ionian) side have more amenities.
-You’ll find vibrant beach clubs, delicious restaurants, and sunbeds here (ranging from 10 – 100 EUR depending on the place).
+We found that the beaches on the western (Ionian) side had more amenities, such as beach clubs, restaurants, and sunbeds (ranging from 10-100 EUR depending on the place).

 Rows of lounge chairs and straw umbrellas line the sandy beach Ostuni, puglia-with people swimming in the crystal-clear ocean in the background.